 4. Many Are Farmed and Bred From Cruelty

 Suggies have become more popular in the past couple of years, much like pygmy hedgehogs have.
 Due to the increase in demand and their relatively low population, their breeding is similar to the breeding of pedigree dogs.

-Backyard breeders will overbreed and inbreed the animals and sell them for either very cheap or very expensive prices just to make some money.
-They don't give thought or care for the animals at all.
+Backyard breeders will overbreed and inbreed the animals and sell them for either very low or very high prices just to make some money.
+They don't give a thought or care to the animals at all.
 Unfortunately, there is little to no control over their breeding.
 Because they are exotic pets, it can be even harder for the law to control them.

 SGs should only be purchased from a licensed, professional breeder or adopted from a shelter.
 There aren't a lot of good breeders around, but if you really want to find one, you should look for the following:

 - A professional website